Easter Sale

 Who should not use a weighted blanket?

-Can pregnant women use a weighted blanket?
+Can pregnant people use a weighted blanket?

 Are weighted blankets bad for circulation?